maid-zone/soundcloak/README.md

 # soundcloak
-wip opensource ui for soundcloud
+wip alternative frontend for soundcloud

 # [official public instance](https://sc.maid.zone)
 there is no image and audio proxy for now so beware